wangzezhong/visualinteractivedata.github.io/invited-talks.md

 **Web**: [https://warwick.ac.uk/fac/cross_fac/cim/people/cagatay-turkay](https://warwick.ac.uk/fac/cross_fac/cim/people/cagatay-turkay)

-## Visualizing Text
+## Finding What to Read: Visual Text Analytics Tools and Techniques to Guide Investigation
 **Christopher Collins, Ontario Tech Institute, OT**

 <img src="http://vialab.science.uoit.ca/wp-content/uploads/2016/11/Untitled.png" width="150" style="float:right; margin-left:30px;">

 **Thu, July 9th, 5:30pm***

-**Abstract:**
+**Abstract:** Text is one of the most prominent forms of open data available, from social media to legal decisions.
+Visual Text Analytics combines text data processing techniques with interactive visualizations to provide ways to observe trends, discover patterns, and find the right thing to read in large collections of text.
+I argue that text visualization is not a replacement for reading but can help someone form questions about a large text collection, then drill down to investigate through targeted reading of the underlying source documents.
+In this presentation I will overview some of the biggest challenges in working with text and highlight some case studies in visualizing text in a variety of domains, from security and passwords to digital humanities.

-**Bio:** I am an associate professor and Canada Research Chair in Linguistic Information Visualization at the Ontario Tech University (Ontario Tech), where I lead a lab of 10 students at various levels of study.
-My research focus is interdisciplinary, combining information visualization and human-computer interaction with natural language processing to address the challenges of linguistic information management and the problems of information overload.
-My publications, including the DocuBurst document content visualization system, have helped to open a new and thriving area of research in “Linguistic Visualization”.
-My work has been published in many venues, including the IEEE InfoVis, IEEE VAST, ACM ITS, EuroVis, and IEEE Transactions on Visualization and Computer Graphics,  as well as featured in popular media such as the Toronto Star, New York Times Magazine, and CBC Radio.
+**Bio:** Dr. Christopher Collins holds the Canada Research Chair in Linguistic Information Visualization and is an Associate Professor of Computer Science at Ontario Tech University.
+His research focus is interdisciplinary, combining information visualization and human-computer interaction with natural language processing to address the challenges of information management and the problems of information overload.
+Dr. Collins has published over 80 peer-reviewed contributions, many in top-tier venues such as ACM ToCHI and IEEE Transactions on Visualization and Computer Graphics.
+His research has been featured in the New York Times Magazine and CBS Sunday Morning.
+He received his PhD in Computer Science from the University of Toronto.
+Dr. Collins is a past member of the executive of the IEEE Visualization and Graphics Technical Committee and sits on the IEEE VIS Conference Organizing Committee.

-I received my PhD in Computer Science from the University of Toronto in 2010.
-I have collaborated with the Innovis group at the University of Calgary, the Visual Communications Lab at IBM’s TJ Watson Research Laboratory and was recently a visiting researcher at Stanford University’s Department of Computer Science.
-I maintain fruitful research collaborations with exciting companies, including my work with Ontario-based Quillsoft Ltd. on their iWordQ reading assistance mobile application.

 **Web**: [http://vialab.science.uoit.ca/portfolio/christopher-m-collins](http://vialab.science.uoit.ca/portfolio/christopher-m-collins)